 Protecting the UK industry from dumped imports

 We recently hosted an insightful webinar exploring strategies for UK industries to safeguard against unfairly dumped imports.
-We have partnered with the TRA to bring you a 3-part series on trade remedies, this being the first.
+We have partnered with the Trade Remedies Authority (TRA) to bring you a three-part series on trade remedies, this being the first.

 Moderated by Rian Geldenhuys, who oversees the ³ÉÈËÓ°Òô International Trade content, the virtual event featured a distinguished panel of trade remedy experts.